 Introduction: After checking in, you will be given an introduction of the testing process.
 This introduction will include information regarding the five assessments with descriptions of each.
-You will also watch a a video that will provide an overview of the Lineman progression at SDG&E.
+You will also be provided with an overview of the Electrician Assistant progression at SDG&E.